kaelhem/avrbro/README.md

 ## What is it?

-This library use the Serial Api available in Chrome (_with experimental flag enabled_) to flash compiled .hex files on Arduino boards without Avrdude, directly from a web page.
+This library use the Serial Api available in Chrome (_with experimental flag enabled_) to upload compiled .hex files on Arduino boards without Avrdude, directly from a web page!

 ## Contributing